 - Assess the Severity of the Injury: Medical records can be examined and reviewed in order to show the timeline associated with the injury that resulted in death, the cost of medical bills, and the overall impact it had on the patient’s life and potential future earnings, etc. Ultimately, this will serve as evidence that the situation that resulted from erroneous or negligent care was not related to a pre-existing condition or another health complaint.

-- Determine Case Merit: When you have an expert review medical records of a deceased loved one, they can assess whether your potential claim has merit and could stand up in a court of law.
+- Determine Case Merit: When you have a medical professional review medical records of a deceased loved one, they can assess whether your potential claim has merit and could stand up in a court of law.
 In this regard, Dr. Chundru can examine all necessary information to ensure that a case does not have potential flaws that could be exposed down the road and lead to the case being thrown out of court.
 Determining case merit before a lawsuit is filed presents the potential of saving time and money in case the claim proves meritless.

 - Screen Cases for Merit: The merit review process for a medical malpractice claim involves obtaining the patient’s medical history and documenting the individual’s story to identify healthcare facilities, providers, the timeline, etc. It also involves assessing the claim and comparing it to medical literature to provide an objective opinion.